Zoning Code Governance and Amendments

 2017

-The ZRC was established in December 2017 to craft zoning regulations within the six-month moratorium on automotive service station expansion and building demolition in the General Business District, expiring approximately June 11, 2018.
-This time-bounded mandate has expired; the committee's ongoing membership is governed by the 2018 resolution.[10]
+A Zoning Review Committee consisting of Jay Trapp, Brent Kovalchik, and Ray Towle was established on December 21, 2017 to craft zoning regulations during a six-month moratorium on automotive service station expansion and building demolition in the General Business District, expiring June 11, 2018.
+Superseded by the ongoing committee continuation confirmed in October 2018.[9]

 2013

-David Pearson, Mark Mirando, George Beekman, and Erik Cuthell were appointed to the Zoning Review Committee with a deadline of end of 2013.
-This term expired December 31, 2013.[5]
+David Pearson, Mark Mirando, George Beekman, and Erik Cuthell were appointed to the Zoning Review Committee with a mandate expiring December 31, 2013.
+This committee and its term have expired and were superseded by later committee compositions.[4]

 2012

-Motion to combine only lots A and C into the NMU zone while keeping lot B in the R-10,000 zone failed 2–3 on October 1, 2012.
-Superseded by the passed motion reclassifying all three lots into the NMU zone.[2]
+A motion to combine only lots A and C on Firehouse Lane into the NMU zone while keeping lot B in the R-10,000 zone failed on a 2-3 vote on October 1, 2012.
+Superseded by the subsequent motion reclassifying all three lots into the NMU zone.[1]

 Source resolutions